 - Relevant work experience, typically at least 4 years

 - A passing score on the Professional Engineering (PE) exam

-The initial Fundamentals of Engineering (FE) exam can be taken after graduation.
+The initial FE exam can be taken after one earns a bachelor’s degree.
 Engineers who pass this exam are commonly called engineers in training (EITs) or engineer interns (EIs).
-After getting suitable work experience, EITs can take the second exam, called the Principles and Practice of Engineering.
+After meeting work experience requirements, EITs and EIs can take the second exam, called the Principles and Practice of Engineering (PE).

-As beginning engineers gain knowledge and experience, they move on to more difficult projects, and they have greater independence to develop designs, solve problems, and make decisions.
+As beginning engineers gain knowledge and experience, they move on to more difficult projects and they have greater independence to develop designs, solve problems, and make decisions.
 Eventually, environmental engineers may advance to become technical specialists or to supervise a team of engineers and technicians.